eins78/stella/README.md

 prototype static generator inspired by [`stacey`](http://staceyapp.com), using React for the UI.

+the goal is to convert a stacey-like `content` folder into static HTML files that progressively enhance into a single page app.

 # content folder structure

 pages are created by creating files in a folder structure.

 original stacey: